Second War of Scottish Independence: Scottish resurgence, 1338–1346

 Edward needed to guard the coast of England against the French and was attempting to form a field army to campaign on the continent again, but still found enough troops to send an expedition to Scotland in 1338.
 The French continued to supply the Scots, who had the better of the fighting.
 After several bitter campaigns, in which both sides freely destroyed crops and villages to limit their opponents' freedom of manoeuvre, the Scots wore down the English.
 French forces and ships assisted in the recapture of Perth in 1339.
 By 1340 the English influence in Scotland was limited to a handful of fortifications, Stirling being the most northerly, all of them either besieged or blockaded and supplied by sea from England.
 Hostilities were frequently interrupted by truces, which were not always well observed.

 By 1341 fighting with the English had died down, but the Scottish nobility was riven with feuds.
-The teenaged David II returned to Scotland on 2 June with his wife Joan, Edward's sister, and attempted to establish his own authority and surround himself with his own people; inflaming an already tense situation.
+The teenage David II returned to Scotland on 2 June with his wife Joan, Edward's sister, and attempted to establish his own authority and surround himself with his own people; inflaming an already tense situation.
 Nevertheless, the English were steadily pushed back, with Stirling capitulating to the Scots in March 1342 after a lengthy siege, removing the last English stronghold in Scotland north of the immediate border area.
 Even there, the strong castle of Roxburgh fell to a dawn escalade in the same month.
 David's difficulties in imposing his authority were typified when he rewarded Alexander Ramsay of Dalhousie for retaking Roxburgh by appointing him constable of Roxburgh and sheriff of Teviotdale; this enraged Douglas, who had tried and failed to retake Roxburgh himself several times and who by some reports had already been given the positions.
 Douglas responded by imprisoning Ramsay and starving him to death.
 By 1345 David had established a degree of political control over the powerful Scottish nobility.
 The Scots continued to raid repeatedly into England.